christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

     snapshot_prefix: "models/bvlc_reference_caffenet/caffenet_train"
     solver_mode: GPU

-Load the solver

-    solver = caffe.SGDSolver('models/bvlc_reference_caffenet/solver.prototxt')
-    #or also : solver = caffe.get_solver('examples/hdf5_classification/nonlinear_solver.prototxt')

-Training data can be set either in the model definition, or set in the solver.

-To fill the layers to check if every blobs is filled correctly

-    solver.net.forward()  # train net
-    solver.test_nets[0].forward()  # test net (there can be more than one)

-To launch one step of the gradient descent :

-    solver.step(1)

-To run the full gradient descent :

-    solver.solve()

-###Input data, train and test set

-In order to learn a model, you usually set a training set and a test set.

-Either you can define the train and test set in the prototxt solver file
+Usually, you define a train net, for training, with training data, and a test set, for validation.
+Either you can define the train and test nets in the prototxt solver file

     train_net: "examples/hdf5_classification/nonlinear_auto_train.prototxt"
     test_net: "examples/hdf5_classification/nonlinear_auto_test.prototxt"

-or you can also specify two different layers in the prototxt model file, using the "include phase" statement
+or you can also specify only one prototxt file, adding an **include phase** statement to layers different in training and testing :

     layer {
       name: "data"